 Horizontal co-ownerships are governed by the same rules of the Civil Code of Québec than vertical co-ownerships.
 They are both subject to the registration of a declaration of co-ownership, and governed by Divided Co-Ownership Law, which requires the appointment of one or more directors and holding meetings of co-owners.

 Horizontal cadastral plan

 To create a vertical co-ownership, a land surveyor must prepare a horizontal cadastral plan, which will allow the allocation of separate lot numbers to each private and common portion.
 The land so divided in lots includes:

 Private portions: the houses;

 Contrary to residential towers, the lots are not superimposed; they are side by side.
 Each private portion includes the entire immovable, the space situated above it, up to a point above the horizon called zenith (in astronomy), along with the ground underneath, to a point situated in the center of the Earth, designated nadir.
+The boundaries of each lot are only those that make up its perimeter.
 Consequently, you are the only owner of your house.